SUBJECT: EC 6401 -ELECTRONIC CIRCUITS II

 22. What is the miller circuit?

-Integrator is used to convert a step waveform into ramp waveform.
+Integrator is used to convert a step waveform into ramp

 23. Mention the various methods of controlling the pulse.